Chris B. Stewart, CPA, CGMA

-Chris Stewart became the President/Chief Executive Officer at The Arc of Central Alabama, formerly The Arc of Jefferson County, in April of 2013, after serving as the organization’s Chief Financial Officer since 1999.
-Chris is responsible for the oversight of more than 650 employees across 89 locations, who manage early intervention, adult day activity, employment and residential programs for people with intellectual and developmental disabilities.
+Chris Stewart became President/Chief Executive Officer at The Arc of Central Alabama, formerly The Arc of Jefferson County, in April 2013, after serving as the organization’s Chief Financial Officer since 1999.
+Stewart is responsible for oversight of more than 650 employees across 89 locations, who manage early intervention, adult day activity, community experience, employment, and residential programs for people with intellectual and developmental disabilities (IDD).

-Chris has not only grown The Arc of Central Alabama through fundraising efforts but also through strategic business operations.
-Over the last five years Chris has leveraged the organization’s strength to annex three providers that could no longer sustain quality services under Alabama’s poor state reimbursement rates.
-Since Chris became President/CEO, he has increased the number of people supported by 22% and the overall revenue of the organization by 20% without increasing the amount charged (72%) to the individual for rent, room, and board.
+Stewart has also optimized strategic business operations.
+Over the last five years, he leveraged the organization’s strength to assist other providers that could no longer sustain quality services under Alabama’s insufficient reimbursement rates.
+Since becoming President/CEO, the number of people supported has increased by 22% and the organization’s overall revenue has grown by 20%, without increasing the amount charged (72%) to the person-served for rent, room, and board.

 - President, HARC III HUD Housing Authority (2014-present)

 - President, Alabama Conference of Executives of The Arc (2016-2017) (2019-2020)

 - Co-Chair, NCE Summer Leadership Institute (2016-2020)